kkmcgg/splat/README.md

 Exploring the nature of observations, Gaussian splatting stands out as a versatile technique in computer graphics and data visualization.
 Our discussion ventured into the intricacies of integrating 4D observations and the role of Gaussian splatting in this context.

+## The Universality of Gaussian Representations in Measurements

+The Gaussian distribution, also known as the normal distribution, has been at the forefront of numerous scientific fields for centuries.
+Its ubiquitous nature in natural phenomena and its mathematical tractability make it a cornerstone for many theoretical and applied disciplines.
+When we turn our attention to measurements – be it from lidar, radar, cameras, or any other observational instrument – a compelling argument can be made for the Gaussian nature of these observations.
+Here's a breakdown of this logic:

+### 1. **Central Limit Theorem (CLT)**:
+The Central Limit Theorem, one of the foundational pillars of probability theory, states that the sum of a large number of independent and identically distributed random variables tends towards a Gaussian distribution, regardless of the original distribution of the variables.
+In the context of measurements, many observational errors (instrumental noise, environmental factors, etc.) can be considered as these random variables.
+When they accumulate, their combined effect converges towards a Gaussian distribution.

+### 2. **Error Propagation**:
+In measurement systems, errors propagate.
+When combining measurements or integrating data from multiple sources, these errors compound.
+Gaussian distributions, owing to their mathematical properties, allow for straightforward error propagation, making them a natural choice for representing combined measurement uncertainties.

+### 3. **Bayesian Framework**:
+Bayesian statistics often employ Gaussian distributions as priors due to their conjugate properties.
+Given that measurements can be seen as a process of updating our knowledge based on new data (a Bayesian perspective), representing observational uncertainties as Gaussians becomes a rational choice.

+### 4. **Differential Perspective**:
+When considering observations at a differential limit, any signal can be seen as symmetric in a multi-dimensional space, if it's differentiable.
+This symmetry hints at a Gaussian nature, especially when considering the infinitesimal neighborhood around a point in this space.

+### 5. **Compensation Mechanism**:
+For observations that might inherently not be Gaussian, one can argue that any non-symmetry or deviation from the Gaussian shape can be accounted for by the interaction of positive and negative Gaussians nearby in the observational field.
+This provides a mechanism to represent even non-Gaussian data in a Gaussian framework.

+### 6. **Computational Efficacy**:
+Gaussians, due to their mathematical form, are computationally efficient to work with.
+This makes them preferable in measurement systems where real-time processing or large-scale data integrations are required.

+In summary, while not all measurements in their raw form are strictly Gaussian, the combined effect of various factors, both theoretical and practical, makes the Gaussian representation a robust and effective choice for a wide range of applications.

 ## The Gaussian Nature of Observations

 All observations, from sources such as lidar, radar, cameras, or sound, can potentially be viewed as Gaussian.
 This perspective arises from the interpretation of observations as fields in a 4D space – comprising three spatial dimensions and time.
 Mathematically, this can be represented as: